-- Line 2 Write the amount of net operating loss deduction from U.S. Form 1041, Line 15a. - Line 3 If you are an Electing Small Business Trust (ESBT), write your taxable income.
+Line 2 - Write the amount of net operating loss deduction from U.S. Form 1041, Line 15a.

+Line 3 - If you are an Electing Small Business Trust (ESBT), write your positive taxable income from subchapter S corporations.
 Also, you should include the amounts applicable from this trust in your addition and subtraction modifications.
-Attach a worksheet explaining each amount. - Line 4 Write the exemption amount from your U.S. Form 1041, Line 20.
+Attach a worksheet explaining each amount.
+Losses from subchapter S corporations are reported on Line 24.

+Line 4 - Write the exemption amount from your U.S. Form 1041, Line 20.
 If you are a qualified disability trust, write \$100 or the amount of your exemption, whichever is less.

-Note Do not write negative amounts on Lines 5 through 10.
+=Note Do not write negative amounts on Lines 5 through 10.
 If you are claiming over-accrued taxes, include them on Step 3, Line 14.